federgraph/RiggVar-RG38/doc/RotaForm1.md

-RotaForm 3 - the 3D graph that is expected to appear in folder Graph3 in the future - is somehow even easier, since I can use existing components for the elements, but note that the complexity there just shifted towards other areas, like use of orthographic perspective, and persisting rotations.
+RotaForm 3 - the 3D graph that is expected to appear in folder Graph3 in the future - is somehow even easier, since I can use existing components for the elements, but note that the complexity there just shifted towards other areas, like setting up the perspective or persisting rotations.

-Good news is that tis project allows you to use all graph implementations side by side, via the interface.
+Good news is that this project allows you to use all graph implementations side by side via the interface.

 Special applications that may be derived for certain platforms from this one will have to decide
 - whether they want to support the computation of forces,